 How do I hire a Family Law Attorney?

 Hiring a family law attorney can be a daunting task.
-In many situations involving a legal dispute, challenge, or deal, you may not wish to chance the risks of going it alone without the advice of an experienced lawyer who can help you out.
+In many situations you may not wish to chance the risks of going it alone without the advice of an experienced lawyer who can help you out.
 In fact, while good legal representation may not be cheap, it can help get you out of a number of sticky situations.

 How do I locate a Family Law Attorney

 The first thing you should consider when hiring a family law attorney is where you will be filing or responding to a legal action.
-If you have a case in California you should look for a California family law attorney because they are licensed to practice in the State of California and know the applicable law that may be used in your case.
-You can further limit a search by hiring a family law attorney located in Sacramento to find a family law attorney who not only practices in this region but who is familiar with the local court rules.
+If you have a case in California, you should look for a California family law attorney licensed to practice law in the State of California.
+A California attorney will know the applicable law that may be used in your case.
+You can further limit a search by hiring a family law attorney located in Sacramento.
+A Sacramento family law attorney will be familiar with the local court rules.

 Do I need an attorney?

 An ounce of prevention is worth a pound of cure.
 It is probably better to avoid problems in the first place rather than try to fix them once they arise.
 If you have an attorney, in many instances, it will help you avoid potential legal headaches down the road.
 You should hire an attorney if you do not comfortable with the legal issues present in your case.
 An experienced attorney will know what documents need to be filed, which court to file, and what information needs to be presented in your case.

 Your case is complicated if you need help understanding the issues or the court process.
 If you are not a family law you should carefully consider the consequences of representing yourself in certain instances.
 Even an experienced family law attorney will not typically represent themselves in court.
 A solid case can quickly unravel without the help of a trained and emotionally detached family law attorney.
 Similarly, failing to hire a family law attorney at the beginning of an action can result in otherwise avoidable pitfalls.